huntforhomesaz/cleanout2closing-site/content/service-areas/service-areas.md

 ---

-## Quick checklist â€“ Is your property likely in my current service area
+## Quick checklist — Is your property likely in my current service area

 You can use this simple checklist as a starting point: